 With VoiceOver on, place two fingers on the screen of your iPhone or iPad and move them in a clockwise or counterclockwise manner.
 This should expose the mobile VO rotor, and you can navigate through the different options until hearing “landmarks.”
-Once landmarks is selected, swipe up or down on a screen to jump between the different landmark regions of the current page.
+Once landmarks is selected, swipe up (backward) or down (forward) on a screen to jump between the different landmark regions of the current page.

 Note about landmark bugs

 At the time of writing this, there are known issues with browsers not surfacing native form elements as landmarks.
 Additionally, Safari and Chrome with VoiceOver on macOS High Sierra/Mojave do not recognize a

 contentinfo landmark, even if the